Psivant/femto/docs/guide-md.md

 ligand_mask = f"resn {femto.md.constants.LIGAND_1_RESIDUE_NAME}"

 restraints = {
-    # each key should be an PyMol style selection mask that defines which
+    # each key should be an PyMol like selection mask that defines which
-    # atoms in the system should be restrained
+    # atoms in the system should be restrained.
+See the MDTop docs for details
     ligand_mask: femto.md.config.FlatBottomRestraint(
         k=25.0 * kcal_per_mol / angstrom**2, radius=1.5 * angstrom
+    ),
+    "protein and name CA": femto.md.config.FlatBottomRestraint(
+        k=50.0 * kcal_per_mol / angstrom**2, radius=1.5 * angstrom
     )
 }